 Research in Progress

-- “Mandatory Child Abuse Reporting by Health-Care Providers in Canada: Barriers and Obligations” with Lorna Turnbull and Marie Edwards.
-Paper under peer review.
+- "Mandatory Child Abuse Reporting by Health-Care Providers in Canada: Barriers and Obligations" with Lorna Turnbull & Marie Edwards (in progress).

 Books and Edited Collections